App integration with online stores

 Increased app adoption by offering merchants a cleaner experience for app integration and customization.

 Increased user retention owing to a graceful, out of the box integration experience.

-If your app interacts with a shop's theme, then you need to ensure that the app also works in the theme editor environment.
-If necessary, you can set your app to detect the theme editor so that you can adjust your app to work in that environment.
+If your app interacts with a store's theme, then you need to make sure that the app also works in the theme editor environment.
+If necessary, you can set your app to detect the theme editor, so that you can adjust your app to work in that environment.

-If your app adds a visible element to an online store, then the element should be deactivated by default so that the merchant can either preview or edit the element before activating it.
-You need to provide merchants who use the app with instructions on how to activate either the visible element or the app.
+If your app adds a visible element to an online store, then the element needs to be deactivated by default so that merchants can either preview or edit the element before activating it.
+You need to provide merchants with instructions on how to activate either the visible element or the app.

 If uninstalling your app leaves code behind in the theme, then you need to provide merchants with instructions on how to remove the code completely, so that they can remain on their theme upgrade path.
-When a merchant removes the code, if they leave as much as an extra line break or space, then they'll be taken off their theme upgrade path.
+When a merchant removes the code, leaving even an extra line break or space will take the theme off its upgrade path.

 If your app edits theme code and a merchant changes their published theme, then you need to update your app to work on the new theme.